rehanmobin/magento-docker-setup/readme.md

 # Magento Local Development Environment With Docker

-A light weight configuration to quickly setup fresh open source or community Magento2 instance locally on top of docker using Apache2 web server and MYSQL.
+A light weight configuration to quickly setup fresh open source or community Magento2 instance of any available locally on top of docker using Apache2 web server and MYSQL.

 **Stack includes:**
  Apache | PHP | MYSQL | Elasticsearch | MailHog | Redis